Algorithmic constructions of relative train track maps and CTs: Proof of Theorem

-It remains to consider Step 5, which is the induction step for \noneg\ edges.
-The situation is that $H_s$ is a single \noneg\ edge $E_s$, that $f \restrict G_{s-1}$ satisfies all the properties of a \ct\ and that $f(E_s) = E_s u_s$ for some path $u_s \subset G_{s-1}$.
-Let $C$ be the component of $G_{s-1}$ that contains $u_s$.
-Choose a lift $\ti E_s$ of $E_s$, let $\ti f : \ti G \to \ti G$ be the lift of $f$ that fixes the initial endpoint of $\ti E_s$, let $\Gamma \subset \ti G$ be the component of the full pre-image of $C$ that contains the terminal endpoint of $\ti E_s$ and let $h =\ti f \restrict \Gamma : \Gamma \to \Gamma$.
-Apply Lemma~\ref{finding a fixed point} to either find a fixed point for $h$ or to conclude that $h$ is fixed point free and find a completely split path $\ti \sigma$ that generates a completely split path $\ti R$.
-With this in hand, Step 5 becomes algorithmic.
-At the end of this step, $f \restrict G_{s}$ satisfies all the properties of a \ct\ except perhaps that $H_s$ is not reduced.
-If $E_s$ is not a fixed edge then $H_s$ is reduced by Lemma~\ref{reducible noneg}.
-If $E_s$ is fixed, check (Lemma~\ref{finding iNps} and (\noneg\ Nielsen Paths)) if there is a Nielsen path $\beta \subset G_{s-1}$ connecting the terminal endpoint of $E_s$ to the initial endpoint of $E_s$.
-If not, then $H_s$ is reduced by Lemma~\ref{reducible noneg}.
-If yes, then $E_s\beta$ is a closed Nielsen path and the \ffs\ $\{[G_{s-1}],[E_s\beta]\}$ is properly contained between $[G_{s-1}]$ and $[G_s]$ .
-In this case, we can enlarge $\cal C$ and start all over.
-Since there is a uniform bound to the number of distinct terms in $\cal C$ this process terminates in finitely many steps.
-(More practically, one can simply modify $\fG$ as described in Example~\ref{fixed edge}.) \endproof
+We assume now that $C$ has rank at least two and we apply \cite[Step 5 pages 91--93]{fh:recognition}.
+Choose a lift $\ti E$ of $E$, let $\ti g : \ti G \to \ti G$ be the lift of $g$ that fixes the initial endpoint of $\ti E$, let $\Gamma \subset \ti G$ be the component of the full pre-image of $C$ that contains the terminal endpoint of $\ti E$ and let $\ti h =\ti g \restrict \Gamma : \Gamma \to \Gamma$.
+To make this step algorithmic, we apply Lemma~\ref{finding a fixed point} to either find a fixed point for $\ti h$ or to conclude that $\ti h$ is fixed point free and find a completely split path $\ti \sigma$ that generates a completely split ray $\ti R$.
+No algorithm for this was given in the original proof.

+The remainder of \cite[Step 5 pages 91--93]{fh:recognition} can be applied as written in \cite{fh:recognition}.
+This is a sliding operation that changes the way that $E$ is attached to $C$.
+It may be that $E$ becomes a fixed edge for the new modified $g:G \to G$.
+In this case, we go back to the fixed edge case described above and proceed from there.
+If $E$ is not fixed after the sliding operation then all of the \ct\ properties are satisfied except that $K \subset G$ might not be reduced.
+The proof now concludes by applying Lemma~\ref{reducible noneg} and \cite[Step 5 page 91]{fh:recognition} to conclude that $K \subset G$ is reduced.